chrisngoyi/ticket-lifecycle/README.md

 </p>
 <p>
 <p align="center">
-This step is where the System Administrator logs into their account, and has priority to access gain access to all tickets and ressources to manage so that all other Agents can use them.
+This step is where the System Administrator logs into their account, and has the priority to gain access to all tickets and ressources to manage so that all other Agents can use them.
 </p>
 <br />
 <p>